OpenBB-finance/OpenBB/website/content/bot/reference/discord/alerts/delete.md

 # delete

-Delete an active alert you have set
+This command allows the user to delete an active alert they have set.
+The command '/alerts delete alert' will delete the alert, providing the user with an updated status on their active alerts.

 ### Usage